 AI-Related Event Resources

 The Center for Teaching & Learning has led many multiple workshops and collaborated with the Education Elevated Collaborative for their annual conference helped facilitate other events related to Generative AI.
 CTL has also collaborated with the Libraries Digital Scholarship Series and other departments/units to facilitate workshops for more specific audiences.
-We have posted the most relevant and recent recordings below.
+We have posted recordings from previous years below.
+Our most recent workshops (Summer 2024 & Fall 2024) can be found on our AI-Workshop Channel linked below.

 The Center for Teaching & Learning has many AI related workshops scheduled for this Summer and Fall Semester.
 These workshops include: